Kankanawadi

-Kankanawadi is a village in the southern state of Karnataka, India.
+Kankanawadi is a village in the northern state of Karnataka, India.
 It is located in the Raybag taluk of Belagavi district in Karnataka.

+Kankanavadi is located in Raibag taluk of Belgaum district in the state of Karnataka.
+Kankanavadi was upgraded from a Gram Panchayat to a Town Panchayat in 2015-16.
+As per the 2011 census, the population of Kankanavadi is 16318 and the area is 34.13 km².
+The urban area covers 3800 properties.
+Kankanavadi water body has a total of 4 OHT tanks, borewells and 3 pure drinking water units.

 Demographics

 As of 2001 India census, Kankanawadi had a population of 13303 with 6760 males and 6543 females.